Javagedes/patina/README.md

    [Publish Release Workflow](https://github.com/OpenDevicePartnership/patina/actions/workflows/publish-release.yml)
 4. Once completed successfully, click on the  "Notify Branch Creation Step" and click the provided link to create the PR to update all versions in all Cargo.toml files across the repository.

-## Documentation

-We have "Getting Started" documentation located in this repository at `docs/*`.
-The latest documentation can be found at <https://OpenDevicePartnership.github.io/patina/>, however this documentation can also be self-hosted via ([mdbook](https://github.com/rust-lang/mdBook)).
-Once you all dependencies installed as specified below, you can run `mdbook serve docs` to self host the getting started book.

-You can also generate API documentation for the project using `cargo make doc`.
-This will eventually be hosted on docs.rs once we begin uploading to crates.io.
-You can have the documentation opened in your browser by running `cargo make doc-open`.

 ## First-Time Tool Setup Instructions